shajra/nix-example/tutorials/2-haskell/README.md

 Beyond the versions of GHC and Cabal, we also have to manage all our libraries.
 Recently, [Cabal has had improvements](http://blog.ezyang.com/2016/05/announcing-cabal-new-build-nix-style-local-builds/) that makes [Cabal's feature set closer to Stack's](http://blog.ezyang.com/2016/08/cabal-new-build-is-a-package-manager/), and both tools now similarly manage the installation of third-party Haskell libraries required by a Haskell project.
 However, neither tool manages the installation of non-Haskell libraries (often for C FFI).
 They delegate this responsibility to an OS package manager, which is exactly what Nix is.

 But Nix is not a typical package manager.
-By its nature, we can use Nix as our build system too (though it delegates to typical build tools in the background).
+By its nature, we can use Nix as our build system too (though it delegates to GHC and Cabal in the background).

 Ideally, we want a way to